In the basement of Rheta & Mel Kiper Sr.'s Baltimore home, Melvin Adam Kiper Jr. built something no one ever had.

 Rating potential draft picks and paying his dues certainly paid off, too.

-Mel Kiper's Salary
+Mel Kiper's ESPN Salary

 In 2012, Kiper signed a six-year contract extension with the company, but it's unclear how much he earned during that stretch.
 Kiper told Bleacher Report in a 2014 interview "that his salary from ESPN did not reach six figures until about a decade ago."

-With that in mind, we can assume Kiper's been making at least $100,000 a year since the mid-2000s.
+With that in mind, we can assume Kiper's been making at least $100,000 per year since the mid-2000s.

 Kiper also revealed in that same interview that his family lived in a 6,500-square-foot house in Maryland.
 A built-in radio and TV studio helped him work from home, obviously.
 Kiper had also purchased a second home on the Chesapeake Bay, which included a deck, hot tub, private pier, and an elevator reaching every level of the home.